 - requires partners to contribute capital when required

-- prohibits the addition of new partners except as provided for in the agreement
+- prohibits adding new partners except as provided for in the agreement

-- prohibits increases in committed capital except as provided for in the agreement
+- prohibits increasing committed capital except as provided for in the agreement

-- confers on a general partner the right to require partners to contribute their committed capital to the partnership
+- confers on the general partner the right to require partners to contribute their committed capital to the partnership

-- have a plan to make eligible venture capital investments in early stage venture capital businesses
+- shows that the investment activities focus on making eligible venture capital investments in early stage venture capital businesses

-- have access to the skills and resources to implement its approved investment plan
+Your partnership must also have access to the skills and resources needed to implement its approved investment plan.

 Applications open on an ongoing basis.